-Specialist reviewers are selected by the Clinical Information Manager, New Information Manager or a Health Team Manager, in consultation with other clinical editorial team members.
+External specialist reviewers are selected by a Patient Information Web Team Manager or a Health Team Manager, in consultation with other clinical editorial team members.
 Specialist reviewers are asked to declare any possible conflict of interest.

 The health team managers ask external specialists to look at pages on a case by case basis.

-Reviewers are selected individually for each section, according to the needs of that section.
-Normally, for a specific cancer, this consists of one oncologist and one cancer surgeon.
-For cancers not normally treated with surgery, such as leukaemia, two oncology haematologists could be selected.
-Other health professionals can also be specialist reviewers, including specialist nurses, oncology pharmacists, dieticians and physiotherapists.
+Usually, for a specific cancer, the reviewers include one oncologist and one cancer surgeon.
+For cancers not normally treated with surgery, such as leukaemia, one oncology haematologist could be selected.

-For the Coping with Cancer sections, reviewers may include GPs, community cancer nurses, and other professionals with areas of relevant expertise.
+For Coping with Cancer sections, reviewers might include GPs, community cancer nurses, financial advisors, and other qualified professionals with areas of relevant expertise.

 The pages of all returned reviews are kept on file in hard copy or as an electronic copy for 5 years.
 The person implementing the comments makes notes on the documents about whether comments have been incorporated and when.
 An explanation of why any comments from reviewers are not included are noted on the review copy.

-The clinical information team contact the specialist reviewer about any areas of confusion or inconsistency that cannot be otherwise resolved.
+The team contact the specialist reviewer about any areas of confusion or inconsistency that cannot be otherwise resolved.

 We pay a fee to our professional reviewers for the sections or pages that they review.
 They also agree to respond promptly to one off queries that may occur during the year, such as checking a paragraph to be included about a new form of treatment.

 Payment is made when the completed review has been returned.
 We retain the right to withhold payment of the fee if reviews are not carried out to a satisfactory standard.
 This is determined on an individual basis by the manager responsible for the content.
 Some reviewers choose to waive the payment.